Virtual Presentation Guidelines:

 Virtual Poster Presentation Requirements:

-- 5-minute video (see instructions above) summarising the following:
+- Pre-recorded (3-5-minute) video presentation (see instructions above).
+We suggest that you summarize the following:

 - methods used